-In men, the pelvic floor is made up of the muscles, tissues, and nerves that support the bladder, rectum, prostate, and other pelvic organs.
+In men, the pelvic floor is made up of the muscles, tissues, and nerves that support:

 The pelvic floor muscles form a hammock-like support, working together with other pelvic organs to contract and relax.
 When they are all working properly they help men:

 However, when the muscles are in spasm, weakened, or do not work properly, it is called pelvic floor disorder and tension, forcing you to contract your muscles rather than relax them.

 Pelvic floor dysfunction, including tension/weakness in the pelvic muscles, is the largest contributor to chronic prostatitis.
 It can affect a man’s quality of life, often leading to sexual dysfunction.

 When no definite infection can be identified, men with prostatitis often have signs of inflammation (discovered by examining the urine under a microscope), but no bacteria are found.
 This type of prostatitis can also be caused by unusual muscle tensions at the base of the pelvis, a condition called pelvic floor dysfunction (refer to the information above).

 Sudden bacterial infection characterized by an inflammation of the prostate.
 The symptoms are usually severe.
 This condition requires prompt treatment, as it can lead to urinary bladder infections, abscesses in the prostate or, in extreme cases, completely blocked urine flow.
 In some cases, acute infectious prostatitis requires hospitalization.